cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 We then confirmed that this kind of pipeline definition and execution in Kubernetes can be extremely powerful in terms of reusability and extensibility.
 Everything is about playing with Cloud Native resources to deal with CI/CD pipeline objects and executions.

 But let's face it.
 This is not a very easy way of executing pipelines.
-Powerful, but complex from a conceptual pipeline design
+Powerful, but complex from a conceptual pipeline design.

 ### Playing with Jenkins X Serverless Pipelines